 - Emergency Services

-Basically, this is a trip to the emergency room where you truly need care as soon as possible.
-This also means that you won’t be penalized if the hospital is out of network.
+This is a trip to the emergency room where you truly need care as soon as possible.
+It means that you won’t be penalized if the hospital is out of network.

 Treatment you receive in the hospital as part of inpatient care.
 Plans may limit coverage for extended stay.